Local Partners Acknowledge International Overdose Awareness Day on August 31st

 - West Gore Parking Lot (next to portable, back of lower parking lot, Perth District Health Unit building, 653 West Gore Street)

-- Kiosks will accept needles/syringes individually or in approved containers (e.g., Biohazard container, bleach bottle, pop bottle, etc.) under 4.5 L in size.
+- Kiosks will accept needles, syringes individually or in approved containers such as a Biohazard container, bleach bottle, pop bottle, under 4.5 litre in size.

 For more information: